 Korean Beef Bulgogi made paleo-friendly!
 This soy-free, refined sugar-free recipe is prepared quick and easy in your pressure cooker.
+This recipe includes a Low-FODMAP option for my friends with sensitive GIs.

 This post is sponsored by Crock-Pot®.